1. About this Policy

 when it is in our legitimate interest.

-When we use your personal data for our legitimate interest it means that:
+When we use your personal information for our legitimate interest it means that:

-processing your personal data is necessary and we cannot achieve the same outcome in any other way; and
+processing your personal information is necessary and we cannot achieve the same outcome in any other way; and

 we have undertaken a balancing exercise and ensuring that our interests are not outweighed by your interests, rights and freedoms.

-4. Use and disclosure of your personal data
+4. Use and disclosure of your personal information

 We will use or disclose your personal information held about you as permitted by law and for the business purposes for which it is collected.
 We may use your personal information on the following basis: